 The Brothers Comatose have found Murphy’s which is party headquarters in quaint downtown Sonoma with a lively crowd of locals and music from Thursdays through Sundays.
 Thursdays are usually folk, Fridays and Saturdays bluegrass and Sundays Irish, but the schedule is not that firm so they can slip in a blues or country band every now and again.
 We see few Hicks with Sticks-type bands there because most do not know the club exists, which is a shame because where else can you get an award-winning cucumber martini.

 The Mystic Theater, a former movie house, books mainly touring bands.
 The interior has been reworked to include tables and a dance floor.
 Big Sandy and the Fly-Rite Boys, Wayne Hancock and Bill Kirchen have played there, but when the venue does book locally, it tends toward cover and tribute bands.
 Local twang bands usually support touring bands, though Red Meat has headlined.
 The Mystic is managed by McNear’s Bar and Restaurant which is a full service restaurant next to the showplace.

 Thee Parkside is a punk rock dive that features twang every Sunday from 4:00 to 7:00.
 Many listed on the HWS Bands page have played there, but in 2013 the club parted ways with Boom, their twang booker, who has since moved “Twang Sundays” to Tupelo in North Beach.
-Meanwhile, the club continues to book Sunday shows on its own, though a clear sign of what they consider Americana has yet to emerge.
+Meanwhile, the club continues to book Sunday shows on its own.
 Plenty of parking, food service, a large patio and improved sound are among the club’s strengths.